public-value-tech/play-button/README.md

 ### Tests

 The tests mostly consist of snapshot tests.
 We use a `CADisplayLink` to sample some frames from the animation and diff them against reference snapshots.
 Since there is some expected deviation we add some tolerance to the tests.

+### How it all started

+You may wonder what's so special about this play button.
+In [this article](https://medium.com/br-next/open-sourcing-our-br-radio-playbutton-5f0b14bb7e01) we describe the difficulties we have faced implementing a interruptible and reversible animation in Core Animation.